-Morgan V. Canham is an Actor, Dancer, and aspiring Filmmaker from Newport, Rhode Island currently living in New York City.
+Morgan V. Canham is an Actor, Writer, and Filmmaker from Newport, Rhode Island currently living in New York City.
 She began performing at a young age being involved in community theatre and training in ballet, jazz, modern, hip hop, and various other street styles.
 Morgan has had the pleasure of performing both Nationally and Internationally throughout her career, dancing in Trinidad & Tobago, Costa Rica, and The Bahamas to name a few.
 She has danced for ABC’s Dick Clark’s Rockin’ New Years Eve with Pitbull and in concert with Pitbull featuring Enrique Iglesias.
 She has appeared in music videos with Prince Royce, Alexis y Fido, Cedric Gervais, Mando, and Nelson O. She has been on Telemundo and Univision for Award Shows and Television performances with Justin Quiles, Reykon, Angel y Khriz, Daddy Yankee, and Yandel.

 Morgan has always loved all aspects of the creative process and has had the pleasure of choreographing for Calle Ocho, DayGlow, Miami Pride, Grammy Award winner Sharam of Deep Dish.
 She produced and choreographed Neo-Burlesque shows and private events for Zhantra Entertainment in Miami.
 Morgan has taught both youth and adult dance classes for the past 10 years in Washington, DC and Miami.
 As a dance educator herself, she believes training never stops.
 She continues her dance training today with various programs including Broadway Dance Center, Lipstick Diaries, Monsters of Hip Hop, and Millennium Dance Complex.